Prof. Lucia Volk is on sabbatical for the 2022-2023 Academic Year.

-Lucia Volk obtained her Ph.D. in Middle Eastern Studies with a concentration in Anthropology from Harvard University (2001).
-She also holds an M.A. in Arab Studies from Georgetown University's School of Foreign Service (1994) and a B.A. in International Relations from Stanford (1991).
-Her Ph.D. dissertation titled "Missing the Nation: Lebanon's Post-Civil War Generation in the Midst of Reconstruction" studied the process of social and cultural reconstruction after Lebanon's 16-year-long civil war from the point of view of Lebanese returnee migrants.
+Lucia Volk obtained her Ph.D. in Middle Eastern Studies with a concentration in Anthropology from Harvard University.
+She also holds an M.A. in Arab Studies from Georgetown University's School of Foreign Service and a BA in International Relations from Stanford.
+Her Ph.D. dissertation focused on the processes of social and cultural reconstruction after Lebanon's 16-year-long civil war.